ibrahimsolak02/ibrahimsolak02/README.md

 ### 🔭 Currently Working On
-- **RemoteTAP:** A multi-module microservices project built with Spring Boot, Kafka, and Redis.
+- **RemoteTAP:** A multi-module microservices project built with Spring Boot, React, Kafka, and Redis.
 - **Java Mastery:** Deep-diving into Java Core.

 ### 🛠️ Tech Stack